ComputingTeachers/subjectKnowledge/writeup/_writeup.md

 > Unfortunately there were no items matched

 You cant write a bubblesort (or any of ther algorithums) without these concepts.
 There is no point in listing these lower level skills as they are implicitly required by many of the other tasks.

+> It should feel like it all fits together to tick off your GCSE lesson.

+> perhaps if we don't have any evidence we could evidence a lesson we've observed and learnt something from the teacher.

 Trainees did not want to actively push their skills, they wanted a tick list.

+These
+Can write in sentences.
+Can spell words.
+Can add numbers.
+Can
+This is a teacher knowlevel audit, not a student skill audit.
+This confused trainee teachers.
+One list to rule them all.
+Teachers have the same requirements as students.
+That does not sit well with me.
+Teachers should have more advanced knowledge than the students

+> (old audit) gives me more flexibility to work on developing my skills in ways that I see fit, as opposed to a pre-prescribed way

 There was a lack of being able

-* Student teachers repeatedly misunderstood that this was a teacher knowlege/skill audit and mistakenly assumed the students needed to perform these tasks.
+* Student teachers repeatedly misunderstood that this was a teacher knowledge/skill audit and mistakenly assumed the students needed to perform these tasks.
 * Cited many times "not on the computing curriculum".
 Just look at the bullet points - but fail to digest/understand the opening paragraph
     * "equips pupils to use computational thinking and creativity to understand and change the world"
     * > how digital systems work and how to put this knowledge to use through programming
     * > at a level suitable for the future workplace and as active participants in a digital world
     * > can analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems
-* (Peyton Jones) cited in his address - Where is the AI - we dont need to rewrite the mational curriculum
+* (Peyton Jones) cited in his address - Where is the AI - we don't need to rewrite the national curriculum

 Confused by "having" to do all of the audit with students.
 Use of GitHub - school refused.
-Trainees are unable to destinguish between role requirements and knowlege requirements, curriculum
+Trainees are unable to distinguish between role requirements and knowledge requirements, curriculum

 It is a mistake to proclaim/prescribe indicative content for KS3.
 Curriculum deliberately written to facilitate teacher freedom.
-Trainees are unable to destingusg between the nataion curriculm and their first placement school's curriculum (despite efforts to highlight this in subject sessions).
+Trainees lacked the experience to distinguish between 'the national curriculum' and 'their first placement school's curriculum.

 What is the minimum requirement to "pass" what's on the assessment criteria.
 Schools make a vague attempt to define this at ks3.
 Mainly simplify ks4 and judge aptitude for ks4.